Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fast Healing**

-    Whenever you regain hit points as a result of a spell, potion, or class feature (but not this feat), you regain additional hit points equal to your Constitution modifier (minimum of 1).
+    Whenever you regain Hit Points as a result of a spell, potion, or class feature (but not this feat), you regain additional Hit Points equal to your Constitution modifier (minimum of 1).

 ### Resilient
 *4th-level Feat*